Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script screenshot 6.jpg

-Now I'm zooming out because I want to see if I like this W I made, or if I want to make it match the M better.
-I think I might want to make it match the M, so I'm going to give it a new center stroke.
-Yes, I like that better already!
+I frequently zoom out to view the whole composition.
+Here, I want to see if I like this W, or if I want to make it match my updated M. I think I want to make it match the M, so I’m going to give it a new center stroke.
+Yes, I like that better!

-Okay, I'll turn off the grid here, I'll turn off my draft sketch, and let me turn on this little ornament.
-You'll see that we are already quite a long way into making a very realistic look.
 One option is to stop right here.
-This already matches quite well to the chalk that I made for the border.
-One way to make it look a bit more realistic in terms of having a very distressed chalkboard look would be to reduce the opacity of your letters.
+This already matches quite well the chalk strokes of the border.
+One way to make it look a bit more realistic, like a more distressed chalkboard, would be to reduce the opacity of your letters.

 Chalk script screenshot 7.jpg